HewlettPackard/OpenShift-on-SimpliVity/README.md

 # Scaling the resource plane

+Once you have deployed the OpenShift cluster, you can add additional worker nodes.

 ## Scaling with RH CoreOS Worker nodes

+instructions to come

 ## Scaling with RH Enterprise Linux 7.6 worker nodes

+instructions to come, in short:

+(

+- clone the openshift-ansible repository
+- make sure you have an RHEL OVA file.
+Place the file somwehere on your ansible box and edit group_vars/rhel_worker.yml (variables `template` and `ova_path`)
+- populate the Ansible inventory (group `[rhel_worker]`)
+- run playbooks/scale.yml
+- cd to the directory where you cloned oneshift-ansible repository
+- run playbooks/scaleup.yml

+)

 # Appendices